 An Accessory Dwelling Unit (ADU) is a fully self-contained home with its own kitchen, bathroom(s) and sleeping area on the same lot as the main house.
 They’re a great match for smaller households and can be created through basement or garage conversions, additions, or new construction of back yard ‘tiny homes.’
 Des Moines allows them in most residential zones and requires that they be discreetly located to fit in well with the surrounding neighborhood.
 Oftentimes, they’re invisible from the street.
 However, you should check local regulations to be sure your project is in compliance.

-ADUs are commonly known by many other names, including: granny flats, in-law units, alley flats, coach houses, and casitas.
+In Des Moines, ADUs are referred to as Accessory Household Units (AHUs), but both ADUs and AHUs are more commonly known by many other names, including granny flats, in-law units, alley flats, coach houses, and casitas.

 Types of ADUs

 Since ADUs can be created in many different shapes and styles, they can fit discreetly into all sorts of communities, including suburban subdivisions, row-house streets (either with or without back alleys), urban neighborhoods — and, of course, large lots in rural areas.

 - A DETACHED ADU is a stand-alone home on the same lot as a larger, primary dwelling.
 Examples include backyard bungalows and converted outbuildings.

 - An ATTACHED ADU connects to an existing house, typically through the construction of an addition along the home’s side or rear.
 Such units can have a separate or shared entrance.